 Physical intervention will never be used as a punishment.
 Where physical intervention has been necessary, the 'Record of physical intervention' form will be completed and parents will be notified.

-Policy adopted by the Governing To be reviewed on: July 2020 body on: 17.7.19 Signed: Chair of Governors
+Policy adopted by th To be reviewed on: July 2022 17.7.19 Signed: Chair of Governors